cosmicjs/rest-api-docs/source/includes/object-types.md

 }
 ```

-Delete an exiting Object Type from your Bucket.  * This does not delete Objects in this Object Type.
+Delete an existing Object Type from your Bucket.  * This does not delete Objects in this Object Type.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------